nextgis/docs_ngcom/source/collector.rst

 This a short version of a Web GIS administrator check-list.
 Follow the steps to get your data collection up and running.

-1. Formulate a list of attributes of feature that you're going to collect and describe in the field.
+1. Formulate a list of feature attributes that you're going to collect and describe in the field.
 2. Install NextGIS Software on your desktop.
 3. Create a Web GIS at nextgis.com, make sure you're on Premium.
 4. Run NextGIS Formbuilder, unlock Pro.
 Create a form, set field aliases for readability.
+Set default values for lists.
-5. Upload your form to your Web GIS.
+5. Using Formbuilder, upload the form to your Web GIS.
 This will create a vector layer with style.
-6. Create an account to send data from NextGIS Collector app.
+6. Create an account to send data from NextGIS Collector app and give it the necessary permissions.
 For example:
    Full name: Collector.
 Login: Collector.
 Password.
 Description: NextGIS Collector Account.
-Groups:Administrator.
+Groups: Administrator.
 7. Create a basemap in your Web GIS.
 Search by 'OpenStreetMap'.
 Select OpenStreetMap Standard aka Mapnik.
 8. Create a Collector project.
 Enter name.
 Project - User name: Collector, enter password.
-9. Items: add a layer you uploaded with Formbuilder (use Layer menu).
-Add a basemap you created earlier.
+9. Items: add the layer you uploaded with Formbuilder (use Layer menu).
+Add the basemap you created earlier.
 Save.
 10. Add yourself as a user. ☰ - Control panel - Collector projects.
 Enter your e-mail, registered at nextgis.com
 11. Check the form on your device.
 12. Continue adding other users.
-For simplicity, ask users for register unsing gmail account. gmail client is already on every android, and already signed in.
+For simplicity, ask users to register using gmail account.
+Gmail client is already on every android, and already signed in.